-A positive test result means that you have hepatitis B in your blood.
-This indicates a previous or current infection with hepatitis B. Your test result will not be positive if you have only been vaccinated and not infected.
+A positive test result means that you have a current hepatitis B infection.
+Your test result will not be positive if you have only been vaccinated and not infected.

 In event of a positive test result, we advise you to go to your own doctor with the laboratory report.
-They can then advise you of correct next steps, such as additional testing to determine whether you have an active or inactive infection.
+They can then advise you of correct next steps, such as additional testing to determine whether you have an acute or chronic infection.

 How results are shared